 And most people don’t realize how many students are in distress.
 You’d be shocked to learn how many college students are homeless or have to choose between books and meals.
 And even if we graduate, we’ll still have loans to pay for the rest of our lives.

-That’s why the College For All Act, introduced today by Sen. Bernie Sanders (D-VT) and Reps.
+That’s why the College For All Act, introduced in June by Sen. Bernie Sanders (D-VT) and Reps.
 Pramila Jayapal (D-WA) and Ilhan Omar (D-MN), is a step in the right direction.
 The plan would make two- and four-year public and tribal colleges and universities tuition-free, and wipe away the $1.6 trillion in student loan debt currently owed across the country.

 Even better, the plan pays for this with a tax on Wall Street transactions, which economists say could raise as much as $2.4 trillion.
 After watching the way Whirlpool’s executives robbed their workers and gutted my hometown just to add a few dollars to their stock price, this sounds right to me.